TempeHS/2026CT-BioMech-Matthew.C-Zachary-B/cleaner_lungs/led.md

 #### End of 1/12/25
 ----------------------------------
 ### Moved LED to pin 3, this allows the cables to be less close together when they are all plugged in.
+### The source file is giving an error of "too many arguments to function 'bool led()".